ray-project/ray/README.md

 [![Build Status](https://travis-ci.org/ray-project/ray.svg?branch=master)](https://travis-ci.org/ray-project/ray)

-Ray is an experimental distributed extension of Python.
+Ray is an experimental distributed execution engine.
 It is under development and not ready to be used.

 The goal of Ray is to make it easy to write machine learning applications that run on a cluster while providing the development and debugging experience of